davidphuong/gpa-calculator/README.md

 ## Future Updates
 * Pass in the University of Adelaide Access Adelaide generated academic transcript file and the program will automatically calculate your GPA score
-* GUI version of the app
+* GUI version of the app written in Ruby on Rails and hosted on Heroku

 ## License
 This application is released under the [MIT License](http://www.opensource.org/licenses/MIT).